Contact

 History e.g. covers

-• people and their attribution to color theory
+- people and their contribution to color theory

 Perspectives on Color II

-One can not only distinguish the perspectives on color by scientific disciplines but also by practical applications of color i.e. the profession of an individual.
-Without going into further detail at this point, you can easily guess that a painter has a different perspective on color as an electronics engineer working on digital cameras.
+One can not only distinguish the perspectives on color by scientific disciplines but also by practical applications of color, or the profession of an individual.
+Without going into further detail at this point, you can easily guess that a painter has a different perspective on color than an electronics engineer working on digital cameras.

 Perspectives on Color III